MIROC-DOC/model_description/md_en/p-dif.md

 ### Minimum Diffusion Coefficient.

 In the very stable case, the above estimate gives zero as the diffusion coefficient.
-As it is, the model's behavior can be modified in various ways Set a suitable minimum value as it will have a negative effect.
-The current standard values are the same for all fluxes and
-$K_{min}=$ 0.15 m$^{2}$/s
+If this value is used as it is, various adverse effects on the behavior of the model are observed.
+The current standard value is $K_{min}=$ 0.15 m$^{2}$/s, which is common to all fluxes.

 ### Other Notes.

-I'm calling the shallow cumulus convection `MODULE:[SHLCOF]`, By default, this is a dummy.
+We call shallow cumulus convection `MODULE:[SHLCOF]`, which is a dummy by default.